This application's name will be `hello_world`.

 Classes

-Sometimes a function needs expensive initialization, like loading a large model into memory.
-You can define a function with the @cls decorator.
+Sometimes a function needs one time initialization, like loading a large model into memory.
+This is acheived by defining a class using @cls decorator.
 Classes use their __init__(self) constructor to run any initialization code once on function container startup.
-Every function inside this class decorated with @function will behave as any other Tensorlake function.
+The constructor can not have any arguments other than self.
+Any number of class methods can be decorated with @function.

 from large_model import load_large_model